Did Smith Nephew Hip Liner Cause You Harm?

 Smith & Nephew first introduced the metal liner in Europe and Australia in 2007, but it wasn’t launched globally until 2009.
 Approximately 7,700 metal liners have been implanted since the product was first launched; the majority of the liners have been used in total hip replacements.

-Complications with Metal-on-Metal Hip Implants
+Complications With Metal-On-Metal Hip Implants

 This latest recall only adds to the concerns that patients and health care professionals have about metal-on-metal hip implants.
 DePuy and several metal-on-metal hip implants have been associated with metallosis, the build-up of metallic debris in the body.
 Metallosis happens when the metal components of the hip implants rub up against each other, releasing metallic ions into the body.
 The patient’s body can develop an inflammatory response to the debris, leading to soft tissue and muscle damage.

 Smith & Nephew claims that there is no evidence that the metal liners have caused metallosis.
 Critics say that it is too early to discount metallosis as the source of the patient’s problems.
 Several patients have filed lawsuits against the company.

 Some recipients of metal-on-metal hip implants have also experienced cobalt poisoning.
 Cobalt poisoning can cause numerous health conditions such as: